Home » Liver Cancer Specialist In Singapore

 Consult our dual fellowship-trained liver cancer surgeon for an accurate diagnosis and discuss a suitable treatment plan in Singapore today.

-This involves removing part of the liver affected by cancer.
+A liver resection (partial hepatectomy) involves removing part of the liver affected by cancer.
+Because the liver is divided into eight segments with its own independent blood supply, a liver cancer surgeon can remove the section with the tumour while leaving the rest of the liver intact.
 Liver resection is a viable option when the cancer is confined to the liver, and the remaining liver is healthy.

-A form of keyhole surgery, the procedure removes liver tumours through small incisions.
+A form of keyhole surgery, this is a minimally invasive procedure where the liver cancer surgeon removes liver tumours through small incisions.
+It is an option for patients with tumours in accessible segments of the liver.
 The process reportedly reduces pain and improves recovery, but its suitability depends on the tumour’s size and location, as assessed by the surgeon.

 Non-surgical treatments are available for patients who may not be eligible for surgery.